Toxikuu/lfstage/README.md

 LFStage makes a few opinionated optimizations:
 - Packages are built with more restrictive flags and less support for old/uncommon software and hardware.
-And also without nls.
+And also without NLS.
 Sorry.
 - All executable binaries are stripped with `strip --strip-unneeded`.
 - All test suites, excepting sanity checks, are skipped.
 - The stage files are compressed with `xz -9e`[^1].